broeker/spacebook/pages/editing.md

   order: 25
   parent: Tips & Tricks
 ---
+All of the content in your spacebook is managed with [simple markdown files](/markdown) that are easy to create and customize.
 There are three basic ways you can edit and update your spacebook content.
 They can be used interchangeably.

 ## Edit directly on Github